 Expert performance tips for Skype and video interviews

 Pre-recorded video interviews are rapidly becoming a commonplace element of the graduate job recruitment process and are often used to filter candidates at an early stage.
-According to a recent survey of members of the Association of Graduate Recruiters (AGR), which includes many big blue-chip companies, 42% of employers now use them.
-You are more likely to come across them in some kinds of business than others; more than half of investment banking, IT and consumer goods employers belonging to the AGR use video interviews, which are often outsourced to external organisations.
+According to a recent survey of members of the Institute of Student Employers (ISE), which includes many big blue-chip companies, 53% of employers now use them.
+You are more likely to come across them in some kinds of business than others; they are widely used by investment banking, IT and consumer goods employers belonging to ISE, and are often outsourced to external organisations.

 Practise on camera

 If you're not used to talking via your laptop or recording yourself on it, you may feel self-conscious about the prospect of a video interview.
 If so, park your qualms in advance, switch on your camera, talk the talk and then watch yourself.
 Some of the specialist video companies that host interviews offer online practice sessions to give you a flavour of what’s expected, which you may find helpful.

 What you see from most presenters and celebs on TV and online doesn’t come naturally; they’ve learnt how to feel comfortable in front of a camera.
 Feeling assured on-screen takes practice, according to media training specialist Sue Campbell.

 ‘The key issue is confidence in front of the camera and being positive to somebody who isn’t there.
 It is actually harder to do than if somebody was sitting in front of you,’ says Sue, who advises company executives and business leaders likely to face media questioning and interviews, and has conducted video conferencing interviews in her role as a former executive director of Darlington College.